-- Proposal No. 1: Election of seven directors; - Proposal No. 2: Ratification of the selection by the Audit Committee of the Board of Directors of BDO USA, LLP ("BDO") as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020; - Proposal No. 3: Advisory approval of the compensation of our named executive officers, as disclosed in this Proxy Statement in accordance with SEC rules; and - Proposal No. 4: Advisory indication of the preferred frequency of future stockholder advisory votes on the compensation of our named executive officers.
+- Proposal No. 1: Election of seven directors; - Proposal No. 2: Ratification of the selection by the Audit Committee of the Board of Directors of BDO USA, LLP ("BDO") as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021; - Proposal No. 3: Advisory approval of the compensation of our named executive officers, as disclosed in this Proxy Statement in accordance with SEC rules; and - Proposal No. 4: Approval of the Appian Corporation Employee Stock Purchase Plan.